Regions: Upper Austria, Salzburg

 The Zwieselalm forms a northern foothills of the Gosaukamm (Donnerkogel 2 055 m).
 The Almen area also includes the Riedlkaralm (1 371m) on Annaberg side, Großedtalm (1 342m) and Kleinedtalm (1 348m) direction Abtenau / Rußbach,in the north then the Breiningalm.

-In summer, the Zwieselalm is a beautiful hiking area, which can be reached either by foot or with the Gosaukammbahn from Gosausee.
+In summer, the Zwieselalm is a beautiful hiking area, which can be reached either by foot or with the Gosaukamm cable car from Lake Gosau.
 In winter, the Zwieselalm forms a part of the Dachstein-West ski area, where, in addition to perfect conditions for families, there are also some freeride runs for experienced winter sports fans.